eamena-project/reveal.js/README.md

 * 🗺️ create a GeoJson polygon of your research area with https://geojson.io/
 * 📷 select 1 relevant background image (with credits if exist)

-Send the abstract, the polygon geometry and the image to @EMANA
+Send the abstract 📰, the polygon geometry 🗺️, and the image 📷 to @EMANA

 ## Examples